-The site is located approximately 1 km east of Cromane Point within the Shellfish Designated Waters, SI 268 of 2006, and within Castlemaine Harbour SAC and SPA.
+The site is located in the Douglas Strand area of Castlemaine Harbour and is immediately south of a Site (Ref: T06-339) which is licensed to Mr. O'Reilly.
+The site is approximately 1 km outside the Shellfish Designated Waters, SI 268 of 2006, Cromane, Co.
+Kerry, and within Castlemaine Harbour SAC and SPA.

 The proposed site is to be situated inside the Single Unified Marking Scheme (SUMS) for the harbour.